furiosa-ai/wheel_repairer/README.md

    - For each .so file:
      - Find matching configuration using wildcard patterns
      - Apply specific configurations (RPATH and replacements) if available (or simulate in dry-run mode)
+     - Display dynamic state of the .so file after patching, including RPATH, NEEDED libraries, and detailed dynamic section information
-   - *Inputs used: --exclude, --exclude-regex, configurations from config file, --dry-run*
+   - *Inputs used: configurations from config file, --dry-run*

 3. **Wheel Reconstruction and Finalization**
    - Create new wheel file with modified contents (skipped in dry-run mode)